-The soliton interactions in the NLS equation depend drastically on their relative complex phases, e.g. the maximum amplification of the amplitude in a collision is determined by the synchronization of the phases of the solitons.
-The phase synchronization plays an important role in the formation of the waves of extreme amplitude, the rogue waves, and has been studied in

-30 the water wave theory (Kharif et al. (2009)) as well as in other contexts like optical pulses in fibre (Antikainen et al. (2012)).
-In the recent works Sun (2016) and Gelash (2018) phase synchronization in multisoliton ensembles has been studied analytically.
-The role of the soliton phase parameters has been extensively studied for other integrable models including mKdV equation for long waves (Slunyaev and Pelinovsky (2016)).
+The soliton interactions in the NLS equation depend drastically on their relative complex phases; e.g., the maximum amplification of the amplitude in a collision is determined by the synchronization of the phases of the solitons.
+The phase synchronization plays an important role in the formation of the waves of extreme amplitude, the rogue waves, and has been studied in water wave theory (Kharif et al., 2009) as well as in other contexts like optical pulses in fibers (Antikainen et al., 2012).
+In the recent works by Sun (2016) and Gelash (2018) phase synchronization in multisoliton ensembles has been studied analytically.
+The role of the soliton phase parameters has been extensively studied for other integrable models, including the mKdV equation for long waves (Slunyaev and Pelinovsky, 2016).

-In the present work we study soliton interactions in the DZe equation and its dependence on the phases of interacting solitons.
+In the present work we study soliton interactions in the DZe equation and their dependence on the phases of interacting solitons.
 We demonstrate how the amplitude amplification, the energy exchange between the solitons, the energy loss to emission of incoherent radiation and the space shift of the solitons after collisions reveal fundamental differences from the NLS equation.